 water + feeding

-dry out between watering
+allow top inch to dry between watering

 toxic